 Brachydios Attacks: Monster Hunter World – Iceborne Guide

 Brachydios can apply this in a variety of ways.
-The beast will sometimes charge forward, punching the ground as it does, and leaving a trail of explosive slime in its wake.
+The beast will sometimes charge forward, punching the ground as it does, and leave a trail of explosive slime in its wake.
 It’s sort of like a land-based Bazelgeuse bombing run.
 Except even touching the payload will put you in a bind.
 Brachydios will also sometimes headbutt the ground, leaving a huge slime pool or sending a forward shockwave of explosions as a ranged attack on the ground.
 If you touch the noticeably larger pile of goo, you will be temporarily slowed down, to boot.

 Finally, Brachydios has the usual assortment of brute wyvern moves you know and love.
 He’ll swipe at you with his tail and tackle about if you get too close.
-Although his more developer forearms also give him punch simple punch attacks.
+Although his more developed forearms also give him simple punch attacks.

 Tips to Beat Brachydios: Monster Hunter World – Iceborne Guide

 You can similarly use the “Superman Dive” move to avoid secondary explosions when Brachydios is enraged.
 If you’re not familiar with the term, it’s when you sprint away from a monster (with weapon sheathed) and hit evade.
 Your character will dive forward — hands outstretched — and slide on the ground.
 You are immune to damage for this entire animation, and a bit longer when you’re on the ground.
-Anyone who’s fought Arch-Tempered Lunastra has likely already practiced the Superman Dive a great deal, and it’s a good tool to have in your arsenal in any fight.
+Anyone who’s fought Arch-Tempered Lunastra has likely already practiced the Superman Dive a great deal.
+It’s a great tool to have in your arsenal in any fight.

 When not enraged, Brachydios is also fairly vulnerable when it slams its head into the ground.
 Its back and sides will be totally open to damage.
-Although it will try to trick you while in its enraged state, by causing a wide range of explosions all around it during these attacks.
+Although it will try to trick you while in its enraged state by causing a wide range of explosions all around it during the headbutt.
 This is where the Superman Dive will let you get in close to land a few hits.